Hasi123/MPU6050/README.md

 dmp_compress compresses the DMP firmware image (basically if there are many 0x00 after each other, it saves a count instead of the many zeros).

-MPU6060_DMP_minimal ist the bare minimum with full dmp functionality.
-It only takes up 5508 bytes (17%) of the flash memory on a 328p.
+MPU6060_DMP_minimal is the bare minimum with full dmp functionality.
+It only takes up 5806 bytes (18%) of the flash memory on a 328p.

-MPU6050_calibrate is my attempt to calibrate the sensor.
+MPU6050_calibrate fully calibrates the sensor including gyro and accel offsets and accel gain factor!